redstrate/Kawari/doc/src/gm_commands.md

 These GM commands are implemented in the FFXIV protocol, but only some of them are implemented.

+**Note:** We obviously lack the original documentation for these commands, so the names and functionality are left up to our interpretation.

 * `//gm pos <x> <y> <z>`: Teleport to the specified location
 * `//gm teri <id>`: Changes to the specified territory
 * `//gm weather <id>`: Changes the weather